Results

 Deliverables

-ENACT public deliverables are shared below after they have been approved through the EC expert review process.
+ENACT public deliverables are shared below after they have been approved through the EC expert review process, while public summaries are shared for all other deliverables.

 This Deliverable, D1.3 “Ethical and Legal Analysis Report”, is the result of the work already developed within T1.4 “Ethical Management & Legal Analysis”.
 The tasks goals are twofold.
 First, the task will identify the relevant legal and ethical frameworks to be considered in the project’s activities and duration, with focus on human rights, data protection, cybersecurity and data management.
 Mapping the relevant framework is essential to establish good practices and to identify attention points for all the partners of the projects.
 Second, the results of this analysis will allow the identification of the effects, negative and positive, of the project into society.
 Reflecting upon possible risks, it will be possible to create and test mitigation measures to guarantee that ENACT’s results are compliant by-design and by-default.